zekekin/stealth-ux/README.md

 ## Bonus Settings

-Let's complete the entire look with a few more steps:
+Complete the entire look with a few more steps:

 ### Chromium